gestalt-config/gestalt/README.md

 The priority will be Env Vars > devFile > defaults.

 # Config Tree
 The config files are loaded and merged into a config tree.
-While loading into the config tree all node names and paths are converted to lower case.
+While loading into the config tree all node names and paths are converted to lower case and for environment variables we convert screaming snake case into dot notation.
+However, we do not convert other cases such as camel case into dot notation.
+So if your configs use a mix of dot notation and camel case, the nodes will not be merged.
 The config tree has a structure (sort of like json) where the root has one or more nodes or leafs.
 A node can have one or more nodes or leafs.
 A leaf can have a value but no further nodes or leafs.
 As we traverse the tree each node or leaf has a name and in combination it is called a path.
 A path can not have two leafs or both a node and a leaf at the same place.
 If this is detected Gestalt will throw an exception on loading with details on the path.

 Valid:
 ```properties